AS-0167/SHA-256/README.md

 # SHA-256 Hash CLI Tool

 ## Overview
 The **SHA-256 Hash CLI Tool** is a command-line utility that allows users to compute the SHA-256 hash of a file and store the result in a specified output file.
 This tool is lightweight, efficient, and ensures that large files exceeding system memory are not processed, preventing crashes.
+I've implemented this hasing algorithm from scratch in **C language**.

 ## Features
 - Computes the **SHA-256** hash of a given file.